 Advanced Economics Exchange Program (AEEP) for ESS and CLEFIN/FINANCE Students

-The Advanced Economics Exchange Program, in cooperation with Yale University, University of Wisconsin-Madison and Northwestern University offers a unique, challenging opportunity reserved to ESS and CLEFIN/FINANCE students.
+The Advanced Economics Exchange Program, in cooperation with Yale University and University of Wisconsin-Madison offers a unique, challenging opportunity reserved to ESS and CLEFIN/FINANCE students.

-Up to six students will have the opportunity to spend the entire 2nd year at these prestigious institutions, attending their Ph.D. program in Economics.
+Up to four students will have the opportunity to spend the entire 2nd year at these prestigious institutions, attending their Ph.D. program in Economics.

 - Yale Ph.D. in Economics Program description can be found at http://economics.yale.edu/graduate-program and the courses outlines at http://economics.yale.edu/courses/graduate